deref/extractgqlts/README.md

 **EXPERIMENTAL**

-This is extremely unlike to work for you out of the box.
-It is being integrated into a real product now, so that situation will slowly improve.
+You are likely to encounter problems using this.
+However, it being exercised by an in-development product now, so that situation will improve.

 Feedback and/or contributions welcome.